×

 What is a typical expat home or apartment like in Uruguay?

 "Expat homes and apartments in Uruguay tend to be modern and comfortable, with plenty of natural light and airy spaces.
 Many expats choose to live in the capital city of Montevideo, where they can find a variety of housing options, from high-rise apartments to single-family homes.
 Expat homes and apartments in Uruguay often come with amenities such as air conditioning, modern appliances, and access to a pool or gym.
-Expats can also find furnished apartments, which can be a great option for those who are just starting out in the country," said one expat in Uruguay.
+Expats can also find furnished apartments, which can be a great option for those who are just starting out in the country," explained one person living in Uruguay.

 What is the average cost of housing in Uruguay?